 Avoid sexual contact until you have been examined by a doctor.

-Sometimes, warts may go away on their own.
+Sometimes warts may go away on their own.
 If you have genital warts, your doctor may observe your condition without using medical treatment.
 This is called watchful waiting.
-This period may vary from a few days to weeks or possibly months.
+This period may vary from several weeks to many months.

 A doctor usually can diagnose visible genital warts using your medical history and a physical exam.
 But not all HPV infections cause visible warts.
 If you don't have any visible genital warts or other symptoms, it may be hard for your doctor to diagnose HPV infection.
 Your doctor may ask you the following questions: